Sprout Safety Alliance

 Alliance Support to Industry

-The Alliance will:
+The Alliance is:

-serve as a network hub and resource for the sprout industry, and federal and state regulatory agencies
+- serving as a network hub and resource for the sprout industry, and federal and state regulatory agencies

-develop a technical assistance network for the sprout industry
+- developing a technical assistance network for the sprout industry